karimra/gnmic/docs/user_guide/outputs/prometheus_output.md

       enable-http-check: true
 ```

-Note that for the `http` check to work properly, a routable address ( IP or name ) should be specified under `listen`.
+Note that for the `http` check to work properly, a reachable address ( IP or name ) should be specified under `listen`.

-Otherwise, a routable address should be added under `service-registration.http-check-address`.
+Otherwise, a reachable address should be added under `service-registration.http-check-address`.